snu0929/snu0929/README.md

 # Hi there! 👋

-I'm **Sonu**, a passionate full stack developer experienced in crafting robust and scalable web applications. 💻 My love for coding started early, and I've been immersed in the world of technology ever since.
+A passionate full stack developer experienced in crafting robust and scalable web applications.love for coding started early, and  immersed in the world of technology ever since.

-## Education and Approach
-- **Full Stack Web Development** - Masai School, Bangalore
-  - Full-Time Program: 11 am to 11 pm
-  - Acquired in-depth knowledge of web development technologies including HTML, CSS, JavaScript, ReactJS, Redux, Node.js, Express.js, MongoDB, and more.
-  - **Self-Taught Learning Advocate:** I'm also proficient in prompt engineering, enabling me to rapidly learn and adapt to new technologies independently.

 ## Skills and Technologies
 - **Languages:** HTML, CSS, JavaScript